alexandrascript/tech-writing-tools/accessibility/style.md

    - Don't have empty headings or headings with no associated content.
 - Lead into new page elements.
    - Create expectations for the user.
 Page elements include tables, lists, images, videos, searches, commands, and code blocks.
 Always introduce a new page element using a lead-in sentence that explains what information the element contains or what the user needs to do.
-- Links should be descriptive.
-   - Avoid "click here" and "learn more" when possible.
-Links should make sense when read out of context.
-   - Use an external link icon to indicate that the link opens in a new window or tab.
-This can be done by adding `target="_blank"` to your link tag.
-   - If the link is for a download, the text should indicate that action in addition to the file type and title.
-For example: "download the PDF of our style guide"
-- Use sensitive language.
-   - If possible, instead of “see” or “view”, use “go to” or “open”.
-   - A lot of research has been done on this topic, and it's important to [listen to the community](https://veroniiiica.com/2017/07/28/my-view-on-see/#:~:text=There%20is%20nothing%20wrong%20with,impairment%20use%20those%20terms%20themselves).
-This is not a high-priority change.
 - Avoid unnecessary font formatting.
    - Don’t force line breaks (hard returns) within sentences and paragraphs.
 Line breaks might not work well in resized windows or with enlarged text.